 If soil concentrations exceed the target levels in a public right-of-way, the public authority responsible for sanitary sewer installation must be notified of conditions at the site including the potential for creating a preferential pathway for vapor migration if a sewer is installed in the future.
-DNR Form 542-1532 must be used to notify the sewer authority.
+DNR Form 542-1532 must be used to notify the sewer authority and directions for filling out this form are available on the DNR UST webpage.
 Maps showing the measured soil contaminant plumes must be included with the notification submittal.
 NOTE: Submitting the sanitary sewer notification form to the appropriate authority does not automatically result in pathway clearance for potential receptors.